-45 Years Ago: Blood Sweat & Tears Release Their Self-Titled Second Album
+How Blood Sweat and Tears Broke Through With Their Second Album

 Top 10 Blood, Sweat & Tears Songs

-How Blood Sweat and Tears Helped Birth Jazz Rock With ‘Child Is Father to the Man’
+How Blood, Sweat and Tears Helped Birth Jazz-Rock With Debut LP

-The game of rock and roll was wide open to interpretation and experimentation in the mid-'60s.
-No one knew this better than Al Kooper of Blood Sweat and Tears.
+Rock was open to interpretation in the mid-'60s.
+No one knew this better than Al Kooper.

 Blood, Sweat & Tears Saxophone Player Bill Tillman Dead at 65